You need a website. That much is clear.

 - eCommerce functionality.
-Some website builders have built-in eCommerce functionality (for a price).
+Some website builder have built-in eCommerce functionality (for a price).
 But building one from scratch could add thousands of dollars to your bottom-line costs.

 - Individual page designs.
-If you’re applying the same design standard to all your pages, your website design should be relatively inexpensive.
-However, if you want a unique design for every page, or if you have lots of page-level designs to create for your site, it’s going to inflate your total costs.
+If you’re applying the same design standard to all your pages, your website’s design should be relatively inexpensive.
+However, if you want a unique design for every page, or if you have lots of page-level designs to create for your site, it’s going to inflate your total website cost.

-Key Variables to Consider in Web Design Costs
+Key Variables to Consider in Web Design/Web Designer Costs

 That’s a startling range.